jina-ai/finetuner/docs/get-started/covid-qa.md

 ## Prepare data

 Now prepare CovidQA data for the Finetuner.
-Note that Finetuner accepts Jina `DocumentArray`/`DocumentArrayMemmap`, so we first convert them into this format.
+Note that Finetuner accepts Jina `DocumentArray`/`DocumentArrayMemmap`, so we first convert the data into this format.

 ```python
 from finetuner.toydata import generate_qa_match